econPreference/bayecon.matlab/README.md

 in REPL(command line) or a script.
 That's all!
 When you type it, you will naturally realize how to use it.

 Input `data` is a matrix in which each column has observations of a variable (each variable is a column vector).
-The order of variables is not matter.
+The order of variables does not matter.
 Bayecon will reorder it as you want.

-Output `results` is a struct that contains the results of an analysis.
+Output `results` is a struct containing an analysis's results.

 ### Example: Bayesian Linear Regression

-Suppose we have one dependent variable `y` and one regressor `x`.
+Suppose we have one dependent variable, `y`, and one regressor, `x`.
 Then, we can compose the input as

 ```matlab
   [T, ~] = size(y)